ABHISHEKANILGEORGEOFFICIAL/ABHISHEK_SKYLARK_ASSESMENT/README.md

 # Monday.com Business Intelligence Agent

 This project implements an AI-powered Business Intelligence agent that answers founder-level questions using monday.com data.
+#Setup Instructions for Evaluator

+Open the deployed app.

+Enter the following board IDs:

+Deals Board ID: 5027109850
+Work Orders Board ID: 5027111015

+Ask questions such as:

+How is our pipeline?
+Show leadership update
 ## Features

 - Monday.com API integration